MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12device1-seteventonmultiplefencecompletion.md

 A handle to the event object.

 ## -returns

 Type: <b><a href="/windows/win32/com/structure-of-com-error-codes">HRESULT</a></b>

 This method returns an HRESULT success or error code.

 ## -remarks

 To specify a single fence refer to the <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/nf-d3d12-id3d12fence-seteventoncompletion">SetEventOnCompletion</a> method.

+If *hEvent* is a null handle, then this API will not return until the specified fence value(s) have been reached.

 ## -see-also

 <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/nn-d3d12-id3d12device1">ID3D12Device1</a>